ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

     Having a projectile also means that you can change how fast it travels through the air, along with other settings in the *Weapon* section.

-2. Scroll down further to the *Projectile* section.
+2. Look right beneath *Is Hitscan*.
 There is a property called "**Projectile Template**".
 Here is where we would drag a template for the bullet!

     ![Projectile Template](../../img/EditorManual/Weapons/projectileTemplate.png "Place your projectile template here."){: .center}